WilliamY97/LearningJournal/Development/DatabaseDesign.md

 - This would be achieved by creating a new table called **TenantApartments** that stores relationship between Tenants and Apartments by holding the TenantID and ApartmentID.

+##Step 4: Investigate Actions

+- Finally, walk through some of the common actions  that will be taken and understand how to store and retrieve the relevant data.
+We'll need to handle lease terms, moving out, rent payments, etc. Each of these actions requires new tables and columns.

+##Large Database Design

+- When designing a large, scalable database, joins (which are required in the above examples) are generally very slow...
+You have to **denormalize** your data.
+Think carefully about how data will be used - you'll have to duplicate the data in many tables.